 ADMINISTRATIVE SAFEGUARDS

-NOTE: Please select the statement that best describes your agency’s privacy and security management structure and delete the statements that do not apply.

-(Insert Name) has been designated as the Privacy Official for this agency.
+Melissa Hunt has been designated as the Privacy & Security Official for this agency.
 The acceptance of this designation includes the responsibility to administer the agency’s privacy and security policy.

-(Insert Name) has been designated as the Privacy & Security Official for this agency.
-The acceptance of this designation includes the responsibility to administer the agency’s privacy and security policy.

-(Insert Name) has been designated as the Security Official for this agency.
-The acceptance of this designation includes the responsibility to administer the agency’s security policy and procedures.

-NOTE: Please select the statement(s) that best describe your agency’s training program and delete the statements that do not apply.

 Our agency developed a privacy and security training program that includes contents of this policy.

-Our agency purchased a privacy and security training program.
-The program includes contents of this policy.

-Our agency purchased a privacy and security training program.
-This program includes the basic requirements of the Federal HIPAA privacy regulation.

-All agency associates are required to complete privacy and security training within 30 (thirty) days from hire date.

 All agency associates are required to complete privacy and security training within 60 (sixty) days from hire date.

 A signed attestation indicating completion of privacy and security training is maintained for all associates.

-System attestation indicating completion of privacy and security training is maintained for all associates.

 An attendance log indicating completion of privacy and security training is maintained for all associates.

 Our agency conducts privacy and security training on an annual basis.

-Our agency conducts privacy and security training upon employment with the agency.

 Our agency conducts privacy and security refresher training as needed.

-NOTE: Please select the statement(s) that best describe your agency’s policy on system access.

 Our agency promptly removes system access upon associate termination.

-Our agency revises allowed system access based upon job role changes.
+Our agency revises allowed system access based upon job role changes and documents those changes in the associate’s employment file.

-NOTE: Please select the statement on disciplinary actions that best describe your agency’s policy.

-Disciplinary actions will be imposed on associates that fail to comply with the agency’s privacy & security policy and procedures.

 Disciplinary actions will be imposed on associates that fail to comply with the agency’s privacy & security policy and procedures up to and including potential termination.
 Sanctions are determined by the severity and circumstance of the violation.

-NOTE: Please select the statement that best describes your agency’s policy on confidentiality agreements and delete the statements that do not apply.

-All associates are required to sign a confidentiality agreement upon employment.
-Refer to “Agreement Section” for sample template.

 All associates are required to sign a confidentiality agreement annually.
-Refer to “Agreement Section” for sample template.

-NOTE: Please select the statement(s) that best describes your agency’s policy regarding sub-contractors and off shore vendors and delete the statements that do not apply.

-Agency will obtain approval of covered entity prior to any assignment of work to a delegated vendor physically located off shore.

-Agency will never delegate any work performed on behalf of a covered entity to an off shore vendor.

 Agency will require executed written Confidentiality or Non-disclosure agreements with contractors, including subcontractors and independent contractors to whom we provide any protected health information of a contracted covered entity.
-Refer to “Agreement Section” for sample template.

-NOTE* YOU MUST ADOPT THE FOLLOWING STATEMENTS:

 Our agency associates perform an authentication process prior to the release of protected health information.